vivizuma/odin-web-scraper/knowledge-check.md

 ## A Deeper Look at Git

-* Explain what it means for branches to be pointers.
 * How can you amend your last commit?
 * What are some different ways to rewrite history?
+* What does it mean for branches to be pointers?

 ## Working with Remotes

-* What is a safe way to push history changes to a remote repository?
+* What is a safe way to forcefully push history changes to a remote repository?
 * What are the dangers of history-changing operations?
 * What are best practices of history-changing operations?